Dan-Eli/geo_sim_processing_a/README.md

-     -h, --help          Show this help message and exit -t, --triangle      Name of the layer in the graphic file containing the triangle (Line string) -s, --skeleton      Name of the layer to create that will contain the skeleton
+     -h, --help          Show this help message and exit -t, --triangle      Name of the layer in the graphic file containing the triangle (Line string) -s, --skeleton      Name of the layer to create that will contain the skeleton -c, --correction    Correct the skeleton for small centre line, T junction and X junction

 Some example: